tkbrooks/twilio-app-2/README.md

-# Twilio App v0.0.1 #
+# Twilio App v0.0.1

-The idea behind this app was to create a disposable phone number from ads that I post on Craigslist, and provide an easy way to respond to incoming messages to that number.
-Unsurprisingly, I've noticed that the more my number ends up online, the more spam calls and texts I get.
+The idea behind this app was to use a disposable phone number for ads that are posted online (e.g. Craigslist), and provide an easy way to respond to incoming messages to that disposable number.
+Unsurprisingly, I've noticed that the more my real phone number ends up online, the more spam calls and texts I get.

-I used Twilio to create a disposable phone number and added funds to my account to cover sent / received texts.
+I used Twilio to create the disposable phone number and added funds to my account to cover sent / received texts.

-You must run this on a server when you are expecting incoming texts to your Twilio number.
+This application must be run on a server when incoming texts to your Twilio number are expected.
 The application requires PostgreSQL to store conversations and messages and uses the 'twilio-app' database.
-The application also currently pulls information like your Twilio accountSid and authToken from a secrets.js file which you must create inside the server folder.
-The structure of secrets.js is as follows:
+The application also currently pulls information like your Twilio accountSid and authToken from a secrets.js file which must be created inside the server folder.
+Alternatively, you can use Node process.env environment variables to store this information.
+The structure of the secrets.js file is as follows:

 module.exports = {
 accountSid: 'XXXXXXXXXXXXXXX',
 authToken: 'XXXXXXXXXXXXXX',
 myNumber: '+1XXXXXXXXXX',
 twilioNumber: '+1XXXXXXXXXX'
 };

-## How it works: ##
+## Typical use scenario:

-I provide Craigslist with a disposable phone number created by Twilio.
-Any texts sent to that number are then posted to /api/messages/twilio (this must be configured on Twilio).
+I post a new ad on Craigslist and use my disposable Twilio phone number for contact purposes.
+Any texts sent to that number are then posted to my application by Twilio (this process must be configured through Twilio).
 Since I typically run the server in the background on my desktop, I use ngrok to tunnel to localhost and provide the ngrok server address to Twilio.
 Opening the browser to the localhost address will show incoming messages in real time and provide a chat interface to respond to those messages through the disposable Twilio number.
-The first message from a new number is always forwarded to your personal number.
-Any subsequent forwarding can be enabled or disabled via the interface.
+As it is currently setup, the first message from a new number is always forwarded to your real number so you don't need to be watching for incoming messages.
+Any subsequent forwarding can be enabled or disabled via the chat interface.

-The application is currently not very customizable, but future improvements are planned.
+The application is currently in a bare-bones functional state, but new features are planned.